| DISCIPLINEEducation (Mathematics).

 boards and by email.
 Presentations could be in the form of

 written papers or reports, powerpoint presentations or video.
+TARGET AUDIENCEUndergraduate students, no prior computing experience or skills

 necessary.
 The program is also appropriate to groups of postgraduate